 Shogun, by James Clavell.
 1975.
 (Japan, 1600.)
 This is a novel that completely re-contextualizes you.
 You begin horrified by the Japanese and somewhere, somehow, become convinced they’re the civilized ones.
 By the end, you’re actually thinking like a samurai and endorsing ruthless codes against your integrity.
 Ritual suicide and honor killings — of which there are countless in Shogun — made complete sense to me; that’s how good Clavell is making you forget who you are.
 It’s probably the most didactic novel I’ve ever read (its message being that western people have much to learn from easterns) and yet it never feels preachy.
 Clavell is a storyteller whose priorities are action, romance, and political intrigue; endless backbiting; and cracking dialogue.
 He wants you to live and breathe the past, and to see feudal Japan through the eyes of the first Englishman to sail there.
 He reinvents historical figures like Will Adams and Ieyasu Tokugawa without sensationalism, knowing exactly when to loose the bounds of his imagination.
 Shogun taught me as much about thrilling fiction as it made me reflect on themes that were clearly important to Clavell — death (escaping from “the abyss of life”, as one samurai reflects), love (understood in terms of duty more than affection), and treachery (the other coin to honor-shame loyalty, and sometimes esteemed as a virtue).
 What can I say, Shogun is The Lord of the Rings of historical novels, and its influence as direct.

 The King of Vinland’s Saga, by Stuart Mirsky.
 1998.
 (Greenland & Maine, 1040s.)
-If Shogun is about the clash of east and west, this is of Viking and Indian, and the codes of honor just as deadly.
-Mirsky’s narrative is lyrically old-fashioned, but incredibly addictive once you get used to it.
+If Shogun is about the clash of east and west, this is of Viking and Indian, and the codes of honor are just as deadly.
+Mirsky’s narrative is lyrically old-fashioned but addictive once you get used to it.
 The dialogue sea-saws between descriptions of what is said and the actual quoted speech.
 For example: “Osvif said this was all very irregular and a serious matter, ‘or didn’t you know that it is a fatal flaw to bring charges against men, if you are equally guilty of them?'”
 Or this: “Arnliot laughed and promised to bring her back many fine gifts from the land of the Skraelings, ‘and not least of these, the heads of those who oppose me’.”
 I’ve never seen this style wielded with such rhythmic discipline, and it meshes perfectly with the gloom-and-doom tone of the Norse and Icelandic sagas.
 The story is about Leif Erickson’s grandson who sails to North America and reclaims the territory of Vinland, assimilates into a Skraeling (Indian) tribe and battles against another, and then finds himself in hot water when the enemies he left behind in Greenland come after him.
-Mirsky follows the idea that Vinland was in present-day Maine rather than Newfoundland (where most historians place it) and to convincing effect.
+Mirsky follows the idea that Vinland was in present-day Maine rather than Newfoundland where most historians place it.
 This is a page-turner of family feuds, overseas conquests, hopeless battles, and doomed warriors.
 And there’s no Dances with Wolves political-correctness here; neither Vikings nor Skraelings are heroes or villains.
-Each is fluent in savagery — and each capable of the rare tender mercy.
+Each is fluent in savagery, and each capable of the rare tender mercy.

 Captain from Castile, by Samuel Shellabarger.
 1945.
 (Spain & Mexico, 1518-1522.)
 It’s hard to believe that authors like Shellabarger were the John Grishams of their day, but this was the golden age of American fiction.
 The popular novels of the ’40s look like high-brow literature today, and Captain of Castile may as well be a classic.
 It throws you into the life of a young Spaniard who seeks honor and wealth in Aztec lands, after fleeing in terror from the Spanish Inquisition.
 The capture of his family and death of his sister at the Inquisitor’s hands drive incredibly powerful scenes, and Cortes’ conquest of Tenochtitlan (Mexico City) seems drawn from first-hand accounts.
 For a ’40s effort, the contrasts between the new world’s “pagan savages” and supposedly superior conquistadors is handled with surprising subtlety; Shellabarger’s decade was a politically incorrect one, to say the least.
 What politically incorrect elements do emerge are a strength in any case, for the same reason Clavell’s brand of multiculturalism is; respect for the Other doesn’t preclude judgments or even feelings of superiority, and there’s as much (if not more) to judge about the Aztecs as the Spaniards.
 There are dilemmas about friendship, racism, and religious tyranny.
 And a powerful love triangle: Pedro pines for an aristocrat beyond his reach, but is also madly in love with a tavern-wench beneath his station; it’s impossible to predict how that will end.
 Captain from Castile is focused abroad, but it’s the first part set in Spain, revolving around the fist of the Inquisition, that stays with me, more than even Aztec sacrifice.